shounic/docs/test.md

 * eternal reward - back stabbing a gray player = no disguise
 * ^ gray backstabbing red or blue works fine
 * you can ignite a gray huntsman arrow as pyro
+* flares: can hit red at any distance, but can't hit blue at close range
+* flares: gray teammates eat it (where it should normally pass through)

 # taunt kills